 This sounds great, but is subjective.
 What do you mean by “high level of quality”?
 It would be better to be more specific.
 In this example, you might say that there should be no spelling mistakes, no blurred graphics, consistent font sizes and all sources are referenced properly.

 OK, this may be straying towards micromanagement, telling somebody exactly how to do their job, but you get the idea.
-The more clear your expectations are, the more likely that there will be less confusion about what is required.
+The clearer your expectations are, the more likely that there will be less confusion about what is required.

 To improve accountability, communicate ownership widely

-If Bob is accountable for making sure the letters are sent on time, make sure everybody in the team knows that.
-Otherwise, when Bob starts to ask people about the letters and ensure there are no problems with them, people may start to think “who made Bob the boss?”
+If Bob is accountable for making sure the letters are sent on time, ensure everybody in the team knows.
+Otherwise, when Bob starts to ask people about the letters, people may start to think “who made Bob the boss?”

 Clearly stating who is accountable for activities within a team is critical.
 Everybody then understands the situation and everybody is on the same page.
 When people know their role, there is less uncertainty and less potential for confusion.